Top Photography Events to Attend in 2023

 ClickCon is a photography and videography conference where the community comes together to innovate, create and collaborate!

 ClickCon features some of the best speakers and educators from all over the world, over 150+ models for you to use to help build your portfolio, over 50 scenic and historic Chicago locations where you can photograph the models, themed workshops and excursions, and three days of an interactive trade show floor with the top vendors and pros, themed shooting bays, and all the latest camera gear available for you to try out.

 The Portrait Masters

-Every morning there will be three main stage presentations by industry leaders and tastemakers who want you to walk away from this experience feeling confident and fired up to take your business to new heights.
+Every morning there will be three main-stage presentations by industry leaders and tastemakers who want you to walk away from this experience feeling confident and fired up to take your business to new heights.

 Grain Wedding Festival

-Wedding Photography Festival to educate and connect.
-The only wedding photography festival in the region with top industry names from all around the world.
+It's the only wedding photography festival in the region with top industry names from all around the world.

 REGISTRATION OPTIONS: not yet known

 This project was created with the idea of having an unforgettable adventure in a fantastic place and with people who want to share with and learn from others.

 REGISTRATION OPTIONS: Booking open